JSON-LD for SEO: The Guide to Structured Data

 Service nodes (unique per service page)

-Blog Posting (unique per article)
+BlogPosting (unique per article)

 BreadcrumbList (unique per page)

-FAQPage (unique per page where FAQ is located)
+FAQPage (unique per page with FAQs)

 Product (unique per product)

-Minimal vs. expanded guidance:
+Minimal vs expanded guidance:

-Overview table: what belongs where
+Overview table: what goes where

 Site-wide JSON-LD template (copy-paste)